-50 Social Media Addiction Statistics (2026): Teen Screen Time & Mental Health Data
+50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

-Discover 50 updated social media addiction statistics for 2026, including teen usage, mental health impact, global trends and expert research insights.
+Explore 50 updated social media addiction statistics (2026), including teen screen time, mental health risks, and global trends based on WHO, APA, and Pew Research (2023–2025).

 Introduction